ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

   Component:

-  > holders and equipments of the network element, including chassis, slot, sub-slot, board and port.
+  > holders and equipment of the network element, including chassis, slot, sub-slot, board and port.

   Board/Card: